victords/super-bombinhas-editor/README.md

 in the data/img/el folder.
 Enemies are separated from the others by having a "!" at the end of the file name (before the extension).

+### Erasing

+Use the right mouse button to erase.
+By default, it will erase everything in the current tile and keep erasing as you move, but you can hold Ctrl to erase one element at a time (each click will erase a single element).

 ### The offset functionality

 You can move everything in the stage or a selection by a number of tiles, both